Azure/missionlz/CONTRIBUTING.md

 The product owner is responsible for ensuring that each issue is fully triaged and is either closed or added to a release backlog.
 Triage with the team primarily happens at the weekly planning meeting and can also happen via GitHub as comments within an issue.

+When new issues are added to the GitHub issues list, the product owner makes sure that a `needs triage` label is added so that the issue will be discussed in the next planning meeting.

 #### Release Definition

 The product owner defines the releases in the form of GitHub projects.
 One release is defined per month.
 Each release has one or more themes.
 The themes are reviewed and agreed upon by the team during the weekly planning meeting.